efficient/libcuckoo/tests/universal-benchmark/README.md

 : sets the percentage to fill the pre-sized table to before running the operations.

-These flags control a few other details of the benchmark
+These flags control a few other details of the benchmark:

 `--total-ops`
 : the total number of operations to run (in the timed phase), as a percentage of the initial table capacity.
-So if you specified `--initial-capacity 25 --total-ops 90`, means run `90%` of `2^25`, or about `30198988`, operations.
+So specifying `--initial-capacity 25 --total-ops 90` means run `90%` of `2^25`, or about `30198988`, operations.
 Specifying it as a percentage makes it easy to specify the final table capacity without having to do too much calculation or write a large number.

 `--num-threads`
 : the number of threads to use in all phases of the benchmark